cheongyien/webLaunchJS/control-flow/conditional-statements/if-and-else-if....else.md

-# If and Else \(if....else\)
+# :key: If and Else \(if....else\)

 Let's try creating a simple if and else statement that checks the score.

 If the score is more than 80, let's print **`'Congratulations!'`** .
 Else, print **`'It's ok, try harder next round.'`**

-Let's initialise the score first.
+First, we have to initialise the score.
 You can give the score of 40 or any value that you want to check.

 ```javascript
 let score = 40;